KRADA: Known-region-aware Domain Alignment for Open-set Domain Adaptation in Semantic Segmentation: Experiment Setup

 \textbf{Data description:} For the task SYNTHIA $\rightarrow$ Cityscapes, SYNTHIA originally includes 9,400 synthetic images and has 16 common classes with Cityscapes.
 These three classes (wall, light, and bus) are selected to form the unknown class, and we discard those images containing either of the three classes.
 The remaining data in SYNTHIA contain 750 images, and there are 13 shared known classes in this task.
 For the task GTA5 $\rightarrow$ Cityscapes, GTA5 initially contains 24,966 images rendered from the GTA5 game engine and has the same 19 category annotations as Cityscapes.
 Similarly, we choose two classes (fence and sign) as the unknown class and only retain the images which do not contain the unknown class.
 The remaining images in GTA5 include 17 categories and 2,277 images.
 Cityscapes is a real-world dataset consisting of a training set with 2,957 images and a validation set with 500 images.
 We divide the Cityscapes training set into training splits of 2,500 images for training and evaluation splits of 457 images for hyperparameter selection.
 The results on the Cityscapes validation set are reported for performance comparison.

-\textbf{Implementation details:} For a fair comparison, we adopt the Deeplab-V2 \cite{chen2017deeplab} framework with ResNet-101 \cite{he2016deep} pretrained on ImageNet \cite{deng2009imagenet} as the segmentation base network.
-We implement KRADA on three CSDAS methods: AdaptSegNet \cite{tsai2018learning}, CLAN \cite{luo2019taking}, and FADA \cite{wang2020classes}.
-For each CSDAS method, we additionally duplicate a last convolution classification module as $C^{\ast}$ which is arranged in parallel with the original classifier $C$ after the feature extractor. $C^{\ast}$ is identical as $C$ expect for the last layer with channel number $\left \{ K \right \} $ to output the predicted score map over known classes.
-Regarding the pseudo-label hyperparameters in KRADA, $\alpha$ is empirically defined as 0.1 for balancing the known classes and unknown classes.
-We adjust the value of $\delta$ from the mean minimum of KL divergence in a step-wise incremented manner to find the optimum.
-Eventually, for SYNTHIA $\rightarrow$ Cityscapes task, $\delta$ and $\alpha$ are set to 1.0 and 0.1 in AdaptSegNet + KRADA and CLAN + KRADA, while they are set to 0.02 and 0.1 in FADA + KRADA\footnote[1]{FADA utilizes softmax temperature to output soft probability distribution, so $\delta$ becomes small.}.
-For GTA5 $\rightarrow$ Cityscapes task, $\delta$ and $\alpha$ are set to 1.2 and 0.1 in AdaptSegNet + KRADA and CLAN + KRADA, while they are set to 0.025 and 0.3 in FADA + KRADA.
+\textbf{Implementation details:} For a fair comparison, we adopt the Deeplab-V2 \citep{chen2017deeplab} framework with ResNet-101 \citep{he2016deep} pretrained on ImageNet \citep{deng2009imagenet} as the segmentation base network.
+We implement KRADA on three CSDAS methods: AdaptSegNet \citep{tsai2018learning}, CLAN \citep{luo2019taking}, and FADA \citep{wang2020classes}.
+For each CSDAS method, we additionally duplicate a last convolution classification module as $C^{\ast}$ which is arranged in parallel with the original classifier $C$ after the feature extractor. $C^{\ast}$ is identical as $C$ expect for the last layer with channel number $K$ to output the predicted score map over known classes.
+Regarding the pseudo-label hyperparameters in KRADA, $\gamma$, $\beta$, and $\delta$ are chosen as 0.05\%, 0.99, and 0.1 respectively for these two synthetic segmentation tasks. $\alpha$ is set as 0.1, 0.03, and 0.2 for the AdaptSegNet, CLAN, and FADA models equipped with KRADA.
 Other experimental settings such as discriminator structure, optimization policy, and hyperparameters in three modified models are almost the same as those described in the original papers.
 All the models are implemented using Python 3.6 and Pytorch 1.7 on a TITAN Tesla V100 GPU.